 Candy red hots for garnish

-Add in the cornflakes and coat the cereal evenly with the marshmallow mixture.
+Add the cornflakes and coat the cereal evenly with the marshmallow mixture.

-Create holly leaf shapes on wax paper and have a handy assistant add the red hot garnish for “berries”.
+Create holly leaf shapes on wax paper and have a handy assistant add the red-hot candy garnish for “berries”.

 Let cool and enjoy!